You are here

 - Place each soil sample in a separate, sealed plastic or paper soil sample bag.

-- If roots are being collected, place in a separate plastic bag.
+- If roots are being collected, place them in a separate plastic bag.

 - Protect the samples from temperatures above 80 degrees.